 “When someone is under stress they can appear up to 5 years older, 10 years if they don’t manage stress or make changes to their lives.
 Stressful relationships and careers age people.
 I have seen patients end relationships or get new jobs and look 10 years younger within days.
 People are spending money on creams, facials and cosmetic procedures but if the stress is still there it will still show in their face,” offers Dr. Hafeez.

 Here are Ways Stress is Written All Over Your Face

-- Adult Acne.
 Acne isn’t just for hormonally crazed teenagers.
 Many adults can’t seem to outgrow it because of stress hormones.
 What makes it worse is that tense people often can’t leave pimples alone.
 Squeezing, poking and picking at them becomes an almost obsessive way to release tension, but it also makes breakouts worse, exacerbating the inflammatory response, and you’re left feeling a bit more stressed.
-So no picking
+So no picking!

 Dr. Hafeez is available to speak to media on a plethora of topics that connect stress, anxiety and depression and its negative impact on our wellbeing and physical appearance.
 She provides neuropsychological educational and developmental evaluations in her practice.
-She also works with children and adults who suffer from post traumatic stress disorder (PTSD), learning disabilities, autism, attention and memory problems, trauma and brain injury, abuse, childhood development and psychopathology (bipolar, schizophrenia, depression, anxiety, etc…) In addition, Dr. Hafeez serves as a medical expert and expert witness by providing full evaluations and witness testimony to law firms and courts.
+She also works with children and adults who suffer from post traumatic stress disorder (PTSD), learning disabilities, autism, attention and memory problems, trauma and brain injury, abuse, childhood development and psychopathology.